karlnh/moonmath.js/README.md

 # MOONMATH

-Moonmath.js is a package providing basic lunar arithmetic operations.
+Moonmath.js is a package providing the basic lunar arithmetic operations.

 ## What the hell is lunar arithmetic?